-- 1. safeguard the investment principal from any imprudent risks as a primary objective; - 2. obtain the maximum yield consistent with safety of principal; - 3. develop a portfolio which will emphasize quality, flexibility, diversity, where possible, and marketability; and - 4. maintain the tax-exempt status of the Corporation's debt.
+1. safeguard the investment principal as a primary objective;

+- 2. obtain the maximum yield consistent with safety of principal; - 3. develop a portfolio which will emphasize quality, flexibility, diversity (where possible), and marketability; and - 4. maintain the tax-exempt status of the Corporation's debt.

 There have been no amendments to the Guidelines since they were last approved.
-However, several revisions proposed for Board consideration and adoption are contained in Section III.
+However, proposed revisions for Board consideration and adoption are contained in Section III.
 The revisions are tracked to the Guidelines that were last approved by the Board.
-The Guidelines including the proposed revisions are contained in Section IV and are presented without the track changes.
+The Guidelines including the proposed revisions are contained in Section IV and are presented without tracked changes.